-A constant water supply, stable fences, well-designed driveways, trapping stands with loading facilities and shelters when grazing on hopeful areas are necessary.
-If concentrated feed is fed to young cattle, then appropriate automatic concentrated feeders (pasture hatch) are suitable.
+A constant water supply, sturdy fences, well-designed driveways, handling pens with loading facilities, and shelters are necessary when grazing on remote areas.
+If concentrated feed is given to young cattle, then appropriate automatic feeders (pasture shelters) are suitable.

 Pasture fences and gates